 As we pass the midpoint of summer, it’s time to start planning ahead and planting seeds for fall vegetable crops like cauliflower, broccoli, lettuce, cabbage, kale, carrots and Brussels sprouts.
 With lower levels of light, more consistent moisture, and the occasional light frost, cool weather crops can excel during the waning days of summer.
 With some careful planning, you can keep your garden productive well into fall and even winter.
-At Fort Collins Nursery we have a number of great seed varieties from companies like Botanical Interests, Baker Creek Heirloom Seed Co., Renee’s Garden Seeds, and Seed Savers Exchange.
-Before you get started, it is important to know the following information
+At Fort Collins Nursery we have a number of great fall seed varieties to choose from.
+Before you get started, it is important to know the following information:

 Average First Frost